 - Other, write in <enter text>

 - 1.03.02 Does your agency perform accessibility compliance testing during web development or updates?

 - Yes all pages and designs

-- o A subset of pages and designs
+- Yes majority of pages

+- Yes only high contact pages

-- o No (If selected, skip 1.03.02a-1.03.02b as the questions are not applicable.)
+- o No

+- o Don't know

-- Not applicable (If selected, skip 1.03.02a-1.03.02b as the questions are not applicable.)
+- Not applicable

 - 1.03.02a How does your agency perform accessibility compliance testing during web development or updates?
 (Select all that apply.)

 - Automated testing

 - o Manual

 - Functional or quality assurance testing

 - Testing using assistive technology

 - Usability testing with a person who has a disability

 - 1.03.02b What percentage of your agency's publicly facing web pages are in full compliance with the state accessibility requirements in 1 Texas Administrative Code (TAC) Chapters 206 and 213?

-- o <Enter a percentage:>
+- < Enter a percentage:>

 - 1.03.02c When does your agency perform accessibility compliance testing during web development or updates?
-(Select all that apply.) - During the website development lifecycle - At the end of the website development lifecycle before deployment - During scheduled review cycles - Only when a problem is identified - 1.03.03 Does your agency perform accessibility compliance testing on agency webbased, native, and hybrid applications? - o Yes - No (If selected, skip questions 1.03.03a-1.03.03b as they are not applicable.) - Not applicable (If selected, skip questions 1.03.03a-1.03.03b as they are not applicable.) - 1.03.03a How does your agency perform accessibility compliance testing on agency web-based, native, and hybrid applications?
-(Select all that apply.) - Automated testing - Manual testing
+(Select all that apply.) - o During the website development lifecycle - o At the end of the website development lifecycle before deployment - During scheduled review cycles - Only when a problem is identified - 1.03.03 Does your agency perform accessibility compliance testing on agency web-based, native, and hybrid applications? - o Yes - No (If selected, skip questions 1.03.03a-1.03.03b as they are not applicable.) - Not applicable (If selected, skip questions 1.03.03a-1.03.03b as they are not applicable.) - 1.03.03a How does your agency perform accessibility compliance testing on agency web-based, native, and hybrid applications?
+(Select all that apply.) - Automated testing

+- Manual testing

-- Functional or quality assurance testing
+- o Functional or quality assurance testing

 - Testing using assistive technology

 - Usability testing with a person who has a disability

 - 1.03.03b When does your agency perform accessibility compliance testing on internal application development projects?
-(Select all that apply.) - During the development lifecycle - o At the end of the development lifecycle before deployment - o During scheduled review cycles - Only when a problem is identified - 1.03.04 Does your agency document results of accessibility compliance testing? - o Yes, always - Sometimes - o No - The agency does not perform accessibility compliance testing (If selected, skip 1.03.04a as the question is not applicable.) - 1.03.04a Does your agency take corrective action based on the results of accessibility compliance testing? - o Yes, always - Sometimes - o No - 1.03.05 What types of challenges has your agency faced when attempting to achieve compliance with state accessibility requirements?
-(Select all that apply.) - Lack of executive support or prioritization for accessibility initiatives - Lack of staff with required knowledge/skill sets - Lack of available training to improve accessibility compliance - Insufficient budget for staff, training, testing tools, or technology modernization - Lack of trained staff for testing - Testing is cost prohibitive - Lack of awareness that testing should be performed during development - Vendor developer did not build testing into the project - Accessibility not integrated into agency IT development lifecycle - Accessibility not integrated into agency procurement processes - Accessibility not integrated into agency project management lifecycle - Limitations in available accessible commercial products or services - o None - Other, write in <enter text>
+(Select all that apply.) - During the development lifecycle - o At the end of the development lifecycle before deployment - During scheduled review cycles - o Only when a problem is identified - 1.03.04 Does your agency document results of accessibility compliance testing? - o Yes, always - Sometimes - o No - The agency does not perform accessibility compliance testing (If selected, skip 1.03.04a as the question is not applicable.) - 1.03.04a Does your agency take corrective action based on the results of accessibility compliance testing? - Yes, always - Sometimes - o No - 1.03.05 What types of challenges has your agency faced when attempting to achieve compliance with state accessibility requirements?
+(Select all that apply.) - Lack of executive support or prioritization for accessibility initiatives - Lack of staff with required knowledge/skill sets - Lack of available training to improve accessibility compliance - Insufficient budget for staff, training, testing tools, or technology modernization - Lack of trained staff for testing - Testing is cost prohibitive - Lack of awareness that testing should be performed during development - Vendor developer did not build testing into the project - Accessibility not integrated into agency IT development lifecycle - Accessibility not integrated into agency procurement processes - Accessibility not integrated into agency project management lifecycle - o Limitations in available accessible commercial products or services - o None - Other, write in <enter text>